-The genetic resources vital to Finnish agriculture and forestry have adapted to the local environmental conditions over thousands of years, making them unique.
-The conservation of genetic resources ensures that farmers, the processing industry and researchers have access to diverse resources now and in the future.
-Agricultural genetic resources – species of crops and domestic animals – form the foundation of our food security.
-Finnish crops are stored as seed material in the Nordic Genetic Resource Center (NordGen) or as live plants in national collections.
-The genetic diversity of wild forest trees and fish is a precondition for their viability and use.
+Genetic resources that are vital for Finnish agriculture and forestry have adapted to the local natural and environmental conditions over thousands of years, which makes them unique.
+The conservation of genetic resources ensures access to diverse genetic material for the needs of farmers, breeders and research, now and in the future.
+Genetic resources of agriculture, varieties of crops and breeds of livestock are the foundation of our food security.
+The genetic diversity of fish and wild forest trees is a precondition for their viability and utilisation.

 The conservation and sustainable use of genetic resources and access to them are governed by national genetic resources programmes that are based on the UN Convention on Biological Diversity (1993), the International Treaty on Plant Genetic Resources for Food and Agriculture (2004) and the Nagoya Protocol (2010).
 The genetic resources programmes also implement FAO’s Global Plans of Action (GPA) for different sectors, and reporting on genetic resources takes place in the reports under these action plans and in the state of the world reports.
 The objectives of the Kunming-Montreal Global Biodiversity Framework (2022) will be implemented nationally through the National Biodiversity Strategy and action plan until 2035 that is currently being prepared.
 The policies related to the conservation of genetic resources are also guided by FAO’s Framework for Action on Biodiversity for Food and Agriculture (2022).

 The Advisory Board for the Genetic Resources of Agriculture, Forestry and Fishery serves as the expert body of the Ministry of Agriculture and Forestry in the preparation of matters related to the conservation and sustainable use of genetic resources.
 The genetic resources programmes are coordinated by the Natural Resources Institute Finland (Luke).